openaustralia/morph/README.md

     gem install mailcatcher

-It's also started up by default with foreman.

 ### Special notes if you're deploying to production

 This section will not be relevant to most people.
 It will however be relevant if you're deploying to a production server.